AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

 }
 ```

-Again, you might be tempted to say that this algorithm's time complexity is $$O(n^2)$$ because of the nested loops.
+Again, you might think that this algorithm's time complexity is $$O(n^2)$$ because of the nested loops.
 But the correct answer is that *it depends*.
 It's only $$O(n^2)$$ if the two arrays always have the same number of elements ($$n$$).
 The more accurate notation is $$O(nm)$$, where $$n$$ is the size of one array and $$m$$ is the size of the other.

 It may seem like I'm being pedantic, but I'm not.
 If one array has a fixed size or is always very small, we can ignore its impact on the algorithm's performance for larger inputs because the other array will always overtake it.
 This is just a generalized form of the first code sample we saw above.

 ### Example: Reduce with Spread Operator vs. Chaining Array Methods

-Now that we've reviewed some sample problems on Big-O analysis and have a better understanding of how it all works, we can revisit the original problem to understand why the second code sample is technically faster (which, again, does not mean that that it's *better*!).
+Now that we've reviewed some sample problems on Big-O analysis and have a better understanding of how it all works and some of the gotchas that you might encounter, we can revisit the original problem to understand why the second code sample is technically faster.
+Of course, this does not mean that that it's *better*.

-As always, whenever we're doing Big-O analysis, we need to identify the worst-case scenario for the given problem.
+As usual, whenever we're doing Big-O analysis, we need to identify the worst-case scenario for the given problem.
 Here, the worst case is if every single user is offline, meaning we never skip a user.
 This means that in the first code sample, we'll always invoke the spread operator, once for every element of the array.

 #### 1. Reduce and ES6 Spread